Ritual ceremonies of the Imperial Palace: The Ceremony of the First Chopsticks

 This is a ritual in which red bean porridge is prepared in a new bowl or chopsticks and fed to the child on the 100th–120th day after birth, in hopes that the child will grow up healthy.
 In reality, however, it is only an imitation of eating.
 This is called "Okitsuke" in general.

 Growth

 The ceremony of wearing hakama

 When a child is five years old, he or she wears the hakama that was given to him or her during the ceremony of the Presentation of the Sword.
-Boys wore white silk hakama on top of "Ochitakizu no Gofuku", a kimono decorated with a waterfall design, while girls wore dark reddish-purple kosode and hakama of the same color.
+Boys wear white silk hakama on top of "Ochitakizu no Gofuku", a kimono decorated with a waterfall design, while girls wear dark reddish-purple kosode and hakama of the same color.